TRAILS AND PARKLAND DEVELOPMENT

 Blair Woods

-Eischen General Contracting (EGC) collaborated with Travis Audubon Society (TAS) from initial design through final inspection to deliver a fully ADA-accessible project at Blair Woods Nature Preserve.
+Eischen General Contracting collaborated with Travis Audubon Society (TAS) from initial design through final inspection to deliver a fully ADA-accessible project at Blair Woods Nature Preserve.
 The work included the construction of a stabilized decomposed granite trail system, a steel accessibility ramp, a bird blind, and a reinforced concrete parking lot.
 EGC provided comprehensive services encompassing trail design development, construction, and consulting to ensure a high-quality, inclusive outdoor experience.

 Here is a video by Mike Fernandez with National Audubon: